mac-tron/quteff/README.md

 # Firefox URL Bar Customization

 You may want to disable Firefox's URL bar enhancements to simplify the UI and prevent rich results appearing.
+(Optional)

 ## How to Apply